SumiTrapasa/social-media-scheduler/README.md

-# SocialFlow: AI-Driven Multi-Platform Automation
+# Medial Scheduler: AI-Driven Multi-Platform Automation

-## **SocialFlow** is a sophisticated social media management engine designed to bridge the gap between creative ideation and multi-channel distribution.
+#### **Medial Scheduler** is a sophisticated social media management engine designed to bridge the gap between creative ideation and multi-channel distribution.
 By integrating state-of-the-art LLMs with automated scheduling services, it enables users to maintain a 24/7 digital presence with minimal manual overhead.

 ## 🎯 The Purpose & Concept